WXM99/SE418/task1/analysis.md

 ![image-20190331223943082](./analysis.assets/image-20190331223943082.png)
 (the bottom bar)

-Some php traces are also detected.
-So the MVC frame may be "laravel".

 ### 2. Make the best use of it?

 About how good the Modal (M) and Controller (C) is used in the project is packaged in the back-end and invisible.
 But as for the View (V).
-The project didn't make the beat use.
+The project didn't make the best use.
 Because except for the poorly wirtten 'dbcylj' part in the bottom.
 No any other widgets are packaged and shown in the directory.
 It makes the template renderding almost useless.

 ### 3. Comparison